 Mango trees believe in self-care.

 They do this through a behaviour called alternate bearing.
-During ‘on’ years, they give fantastic yields, bearing thousands of fruit.
-The next year is an ‘off’ year where they give themselves to rest and invest in growing shoots and leaves.
+During the ‘on’ years, they give fantastic yields, bearing thousands of fruit.
+The next year is an ‘off’ year where they give themselves time to rest and invest in growing shoots and leaves.
 So the fruit yield will be low.

 Mangoes take 3-4 months to go from flowers to harvest-ready fruits.
 Our partner farms harvest these fruits individually, cutting the 1-2 cm long pedicle (stem) and collecting them in baskets.
 Sometimes, hydraulic platforms are used to reach tall trees.

 Then, it’s time for decapping.
 Bigbasketeer, if you’ve ever plucked a mango off a tree, you’ll notice that some sap seeps out of the stem.
 This sap is acidic and can damage the skin of the fruit.
-To remove this sap, all harvested mangoes are rested on a wooden platform with holes with the ‘beak’ facing up and the stem down.
-In about 45 minutes, the sap drips out completely and the mangoes can be sent for ripening.
+To remove this sap, all harvested mangoes are rested on a wooden platform with holes, with the ‘beak’ facing up and the stem down.
+In about 45 minutes, the sap drips out completely, and the mangoes can be sent for ripening.

-All our mangoes are carbide-free
+All our mangoes are carbide-free.

 All our mangoes are safely ripened without the use of harmful chemicals like carbides, thus preserving their taste, aroma, juices and nutrition.
+This behaviour is seen at an orchard level and happens irrespective of the weather and growing conditions.
+Isn’t that amazing?

 Is your mouth watering yet?